Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

-These fluxes can be interpolated (see Interpolate) or turned on and off (see Nodata value).
+| These fluxes can be interpolated (see Interpolate) or turned on and
+  off (see Nodata value).
 In cases where flux boundary inputs overlap, fluid fluxes will be accumulated.
-Note that the definition of wells or tile drains (see Section :ref:`sec:wells` ) in the problem may create a non-zero specified flux boundary condition.
+Note that the definition of wells or tile drains (see Section :ref:
+| ) in the problem may create a non-zero specified flux boundary
+  condition.

 The following two instructions can be used to constrain the Flux nodal boundary condition.